muldjord/skyscraper/ARTWORK.md

 X and Y coordinates for placement.
 Relative to 'align' and 'valign' and the parent layer.
 Either can be left out in which case it will be set to 0.

 #### 'mpixels' attribute [from v2.7.8] (Optional)
-Set the desired area size for the image in mpixels (eg '0.1').
+Set the desired area size for the image resource in mpixels (eg '0.1').
 This can be used as an alternative to setting width or height and is useful in cases where images vary a lot in size. 'width' and 'height' attributes will be ignored if this is set.

 #### 'width' and 'height' attributes (Optional)
 Sets the width and height of the layer.
 If either is left out it will keep the aspect ratio relative to the other.
 If both are left out it will use the original dimensions of the scraped resource.